 -

 Architecture and Engineering: Architects and engineers use triangle similarity to create scale models of buildings and structures.
-The principles of similarity ensure that the model accurately represents the proportions and angles of the real thing.
+The principles of similarity check that the model accurately represents the proportions and angles of the real thing.

 -